VarunKumarPrajapati/test/README.md

 # test
-This repo is only for test perpuse
+This repo is only for test purpose